BenioffOceanInitiative/bbnj/README.md

 # bbnj

 Biodiversity conservation for areas beyond national jurisdiction, funded by Pew with Benioff for UN

 This repository is for storing code, including:

-- R package of functions
+- [bbnj](https://benioffoceaninitiative.github.io/bbnj): R package of functions to import, analyze and visualize the conservation prioritization process
+  - NOTE (2019-11-26): The current documentation, particularly the vignette [Explore prioritizr](https://benioffoceaninitiative.github.io/bbnj/articles/prioritizr_explore.html), needs to be updated with the latest functions using `pkgdown::build_site()`.
-- Shiny app for interactive display
+- [app](http://bbnj.ecoquants.com): Shiny app for interactive display of input layers and output solutions

+Please also see this repository:

+- [bbnj-scripts](https://github.com/BenioffOceanInitiative/bbnj-scripts): scripts to run various analyses, such as overlays between data layers and generation of manuscript figures.

 ## Install R package

-From R console (such as in RStudio IDE):
+From R console (e.g. RStudio IDE):

 ```r
 # install devtools if you need it